NOAA-EDAB/hydra_sim/README.md

   `docker build -t hydra .`

 * Create a directory in which to write model output, for example `output`
-* Copy `hydra_sim.dat`,`hydra_sim.pin`, `runModel.sh` to this folder
+* Copy `hydra_sim.dat`,`hydra_sim.pin` to this folder
 * Run Hydra

   `docker run --rm --mount "type=bind,src=/path_to_output_folder/,dst=/HYDRA/mount" hydra`

 The output from the model should appear in the `output` folder.
-Running Hydra in this manner uses a random number seed of 1.
-Preferred method
+Running Hydra in this manner uses a random number seed of 1, always.
+This is a good first step to ensure your image built correctly.
+The preferred method to run Hydra is to pass a value of the seed as an argument to the docker run command:

 * `docker run --rm --mount "type=bind,src=/path_to_output_folder/,dst=/HYDRA/mount" hydra hydra_sim.dat hydra_sim.pin 88`